yuhangxyh/yuhangblog/content/_index.md

 under construction.

+Thank you for visiting my website!

+I am Yuhang Xu/徐雨航, currently a joint Ph.D. student from the Department of Linguistics and the Department of Brain & Cognitive Sciences, University of Rochester.
+I am working with Dr. Jeffrey Runner and Dr. Michael K. Tanenhaus at the U of R as well as Dr.Qingrong Chen at the Nanjing Normal University.

 Let's change this, one website at a time! **Bear Cub** is a [Hugo](https://gohugo.io/) theme based on [Hugo Bear](https://github.com/janraasch/hugo-bearblog/) that takes care of speed and